Gian1080/CrowDar/README.md

 However, there's a small hitch in my birdwatching saga.
 Every time I excitedly whip open my curtains to check on my avian friends, they scatter in a flurry of panic.
 It seems my enthusiasm is a bit too much for these cautious creatures.
 To solve this problem without missing out on their delightful antics, I've turned to technology for a solution.

-Enter the CrowCam!
+Enter CrowDar!
 It's a simple yet brilliant setup involving a webcam that keeps an eye on the balcony.
 With a bit of coding magic and some machine learning, this system not only lets me watch these birds undisturbed but also sends me a nifty notification whenever a crow-like bird is spotted.
 This way, I can observe their behavior, see what treats they prefer, and enjoy my morning coffee without causing a feathered frenzy.

 So, whether you're a fellow bird enthusiast, a tech geek, or just here for some light reading, I hope you find this project both amusing and inspiring.
 Let’s dive into the world of backyard ornithology and smart technology combined, all from the comfort of our screens!

 ## Technologies

-The CrowCam Project harnesses a variety of technologies to bring the fascinating world of crows and jackdaws right to your screen, without startling them away.
+The CrowDar Project harnesses a variety of technologies to bring the fascinating world of crows and jackdaws right to your screen, without startling them away.
 Here’s a breakdown of the tech stack that makes it all possible:

 - **Python**: The backbone of our project, Python's versatility allows us to handle everything from image processing to running machine learning models seamlessly.
 - **TensorFlow and Keras**: These powerful libraries are at the heart of our machine learning operations, enabling us to train models that can identify different bird species from webcam images.